KongZ/piggy/docs/annotations.md

 # Pod annotations

-You can add annotations to kubernetes Pods objects to customize piggy behavior.
+You can add annotations to Kubernetes Pod objects to customize Piggy's behavior.

 ## Annotations